isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-String of Beads.md

 <section>
   <h4>Environmental needs:</h4>
-  <p>This plant thrives in 2-6 hours of indirect sunlight, and will burn in direct sun.
-Plants do best in loamy soil.
-These plants are vulnerable to root rot, so ensure that your pots drain well, and that your soil has plenty of organic matter to let the roots breathe.
-This plant is prone to wilting, and will need consistently moist soil to grow well.</p>
+  <p>String of beads thrive in 4-6 hours of indirect sunlight or around 4 hours of direct sun.
+They are best planted in sandy soil around 10-15cm deep, making them suitable for container gardening.
+This plant is vulnerable to root rot, and will need soil with plenty of grit for good drainage.
+The leaves of String of Beads can split open if it is suddenly exposed to a lot of water, and is thus best kept out of direct rain, especially during the monsoon season.</p>
 	<br>
 </section>

 <section>
   <h4>Growing:</h4>
-	<p>Peace Lilies are low maintenance plants that can be fertilised monthly with a balanced liquid fertiliser.
-Peace lilies will wilt dramatically when underwatered and will also quickly bounce back once they have been watered.
-As with all potted plants, regular repotting once a year will prevent it from becoming root bound.</p>
+	<p>String of beads does not need frequent fertilising.
+A balanced slow releasing fertiliser every few months would be sufficient.
+Allow the soil to dry out completely before watering.
+This plant does well with bottom watering.</p>
 	<br>
 </section>